zencomputersystems/beesuiteDocs/docs/source/beewhere.rst

       :width: 300
       :align: center

-.. note::  Please contact HR if you can't find your client list / project list / contract list.
+.. note::  Don't worry if you don't see any one of the items above, it just means your profile is not configured to use those.

 3. Click "Clock In Now" button of your phone to clock in.